jonhoo/thesquareplanet.com/_posts/2016-06-06-choosing-a-programming-language.md

   increasingly complex applications.
 Languages such as Coq, Agda, Dafny, Isabelle, and `F*`.

+## Does it matter where I start?

+If you just want to learn how to program, with few or no use-cases in mind, it can be hard to pick any of these categories.
+If you're in this position, you should ask yourself what you're more interested in learning.
+Starting with a lower-level language will force you to learn more about how the computer's CPU and memory works, which provides a solid foundation on which to build if you want to make things go fast, if you want to build something like an Operating System, a device driver, or a resource-intensive game.
+On the other hand, starting with a higher-level language will let you dive right into algorithms and data structures, without worrying too much about the low-level details.
+This might be what you want if your background is more math-y, or if you have some problem you'd like to solve quickly (e.g., data analytics, small convenience tools, or a website).

 ## Switching languages

 The descriptions I've given above will hopefully help you make a good